Binary Representations

 Both of the integer division operations put the remainder in %rdx (and quotient in %rax).

-An implication: in C, if you're already doing a/b, doing a%b fairly close-by should be free: the optimizer should be smart enough to capture both after the single div/idiv instruction. [later topic: “compiler optimization”]
+An implication: in C, if you're already doing a/b, doing a%b fairly close-by should be free: the compiler should be smart enough to capture both after the single div/idiv instruction. [later topic: “compiler optimization”]

 Limits and Overflow